MatheusJCastro/meafs/docs/manual.rst

 ++++++++++++++++++++++++

-The fit of the continuum uses the *Sigma-clipping continuum level* method described at Sánchez-Monge, 2018: *STATCONT: A statistical continuum level determination method for line-rich sources*.
+The fit of the continuum uses the *Sigma-clipping continuum level* method described in Sánchez-Monge, 2018: *STATCONT: A statistical continuum level determination method for line-rich sources*.

-To summarize it, it is a iteration method that exclude outliers to find the median and the standard deviation of the flux axis and uses these values for the continuum and it's errors, respectively.
+To summarize it, it is a iteration method that exclude outliers to find the median and the standard deviation of the flux axis and uses these values for the continuum and its errors, respectively.

 The process involves two parameters that determine how the method will be handled: